 |Month||Serbocroatian (EU visitors)||English (visitors from around the globe)|

 |February 2019||2.82 seconds||3.85 seconds|

 This is more than twice as fast, compared to previous, JustHost hosting.

 Detailed stats for March 2019:

-*Without the 30th stats for English website version, average page load time is about 3.15 seconds.
+*Without the 30th stats for the English website version, the average page load time is about 3.15 seconds.

 8. Personal (subjective) impression

-Note: if metrics results differ from subjective impression when visiting a website, I always check both my computers and the metrics methods and tools.
+Note: if metrics results differ from subjective impressions when visiting a website, I always check both my computers and the metrics methods and tools.
 What can be deceptive?

 - Slow, poorly set up computer and/or slow Internet connection can cause slow website page loads, even though metrics show it’s good.